 Aarhus University has an overall information security policy which sets out the guidelines we need to follow and the actions we need to take to ensure information security here at the university.

-To supplement the information security policy, fourteen sub-policies for information security have been drafted (A.5 - A.18) in addition to policies for two specific areas (patch and mail) which set out guidelines for how staff must process, protect and store information in order to ensure that the security level and security measures are appropriate to the classification of data and the need for information security.
+To supplement the information security policy, fourteen sub-policies for information security have been drafted (A.5 - A.18) in addition to policies for specific areas which set out guidelines for how staff must process, protect and store information in order to ensure that the security level and security measures are appropriate to the classification of data and the need for information security.